Sunday, December 22, 2024

 And ovva!
 In November 2016, Denis Shostak became a co-owner of the Kyiv LLC Millagro and is still there.
 The same company that won the lawsuits for communal property with an area of 10 thousand square meters on Boris Grinchenko Street.

 Citizen Shostak is also present in a number of companies, including Observatorny LLC (Shostak’s business partner Viktor Shuster is associated with former top officials of the Kyiv City State Administration Vyacheslav Nepop and Mikhail Golitsa), Brune LLC, Laurelia LLC (both companies are registered in Shostak’s name and Anatoly Shvydchenko.
-According to media reports, Shvidchenko owns companies that were previously related to the brothers Vyacheslav and Alexander Suprunenko - former deputy of the Kiev City Council, former son-in-law of the ex-mayor of Kyiv Leonid Chernovetsky).
+According to media reports, Shvidchenko owns companies that were previously related to the brothers Vyacheslav and Alexander Suprunenko.
+Vyacheslav Suprunenko - former deputy of the Kiev City Council, former son-in-law of the ex-mayor of Kyiv Leonid Chernovetsky).

 Another piquant detail.
 Another co-owner of Millagro LLC, Andrey Gnatyuk, is the full namesake of the ex-shareholder of Asvio Bank PJSC.
 This financial institution belongs to Vyacheslav and Alexander Suprunenko.